 Email | 857-317-8510

 Charleen Tyson brings a wealth of experience to MHP as a finance executive in both the non-profit and public sectors.
 Prior to joining MHP, she served for three years as executive vice president and CFO for MassDevelopment.
-In this role, she managed finance and accounting, human resources, administration and technology for this quasi-public economic development agency with $600 million in total assets.
+In this role, she managed finance and accounting, human resources, administration and technology for this quasi-public economic development agency with $600 million in total assets

 Before MassDevelopment, she had been director of finance at the New England Aquarium, controller at the Massachusetts Society for the Prevention of Cruelty to Animals/Angell Memorial Hospital, and held various positions with the Massachusetts Teachers Association.

 Tyson serves as treasurer of the Elizabeth Stone House in Jamaica Plain, which provides shelter and transitional housing for battered women.
 She also serves on the South Shore Charter School Board of Trustees, and on the finance committee for the Town of Hull.
 She received her MBA from Simmons College School of Management and did her undergraduate work in business management and science at Bridgewater State.

-Director of Financial Operations
+Director of Finance